Couple who both had long Covid planned suicide as ‘neglected’ sufferers struggle

 The pair suffered from various gastrointestinal, neurological and respiratory-based symptoms – at the height of their illness, they were only able to get out of bed for a handful of hours each day due to severe fatigue – but were repeatedly dismissed by GPs, social care services and clinicians.

-“One night, Claire told me ‘I don’t want to do this anymore.’
-I told her I’d had enough too, I couldn’t do this anymore.
-‘I want to die.’
+“One night, Claire told me, ‘I don’t want to do this any more’.
+I told her I’d had enough too, I couldn’t do this any more.
+‘I want to die’.
 In a way, it took all the weight off our shoulders.
-We came up with a plan to kill ourselves too,” said Mr Loveless.
+We came up with a plan to kill ourselves,” said Mr Loveless.

 Lucy, from London, told The Independent she had never experienced suicidal ideations until she developed long-term gastrointestinal issues and heart irregularities in the summer of 2020 following a Covid infection.